TassianaMilka/Course/Alura/Iniciante em Programação T7 - ONE/Lógica de programação: explore funções e listas/README.md

 # Questions

-# Programming logic:  function  and    .
+# Programming logic:  functions  and  lists.

 Where did you do it?